404FoundingFather/wolfram-sim-ehammond/memory-bank/08-changelog.md

 - [Removed functionality]

 ## Project Milestones

+### MVP Scope Update: Hypergraph Save/Load - 2025-05-14
+- Added functionality to save and load hypergraph states to/from files, including predefined examples.
+- Aligned all relevant documentation (PRD, Memory Bank) with this scope change.

 ### Comprehensive Documentation Review & Finalization for Development Start - 2025-05-14
 - All project documentation (PRD, Memory Bank files) reviewed, updated, and synchronized to reflect current understanding as of 2025-05-14.